This Article On Home Purchase With Illegal Apartment In Chicago

-Any one to four unit residential properties are eligible properties of government and conventional financing.
+One to four-unit residential properties is eligible properties of government and conventional financing.

 There are many multi-unit properties, especially in Chicago, where there is an illegal basement apartment or illegal attic apartment.
-The city of Chicago has the most two to four unit residential homes than any other city in the nation.
-A large percentage of 2 to 4 unit housing in Chicago have illegal basement apartments.
+The city of Chicago has the most two to four-unit residential homes than any other city in the nation.
+A large percentage of 2 to 4 unit housing in Chicago has illegal basement apartments.

 - Homeowners will illegal basement apartments do not just use it as an in-law suite

 - The city of Chicago Building Department is well aware of this

 - Building inspectors just let these homeowners slide